RivaroFarrelino/traveloka-sentiment-analysis/README.md

-# Sentiment Analysis of Ajaib App Reviews
+# Sentiment Analysis of Traveloka App Reviews

 This project aims to perform sentiment analysis on user reviews of the Ajaib app collected from the Google Play Store.